 And then there is the vegan debate: yay or nay?
 So many meat lovers detest veggies.
-I actually knew a guy who refused to eat his food if any vegetables touched his meat-only plate.
-Vegans are known to be opinionated and it annoys meat-eaters greatly.
+I knew a guy who refused to eat his food if any vegetables touched his meat-only plate.
+Vegans are known to be opinionated, and it annoys meat-eaters much.
 I’m a closet-vegetarian, which means I enjoy meatless options but I also enjoy a braai once in a while.
-I know, its shameful.
+I know, it is shameful.
 But is it ethical to eat living things?
-Every living thing can feel pain of some sort, and have the instinct to survive and be alive.
-Even plants.
+Every living thing can feel the pain of some sort and have the instinct to survive and be alive—even plants.

 ”This is necessary…This is necessary…

 Life feeds on life, feeds on life, feeds on life, feeds on”